-The Proposal must include a signed Transmittal Letter from a person within the Proposer's firm who is authorized to bind the firm, preferably the Lead PM.
-Transmittal Letter must be signed.
+The Proposal must include a signed Transmittal Letter from a person within the firm who is authorized to bind the firm, preferably the Lead Manager.
+Transmittal Letters must be signed.
 Proposals with unsigned Transmittal Letters will be rejected.

 The Transmittal Letter must include a representation by the Proposer that, except as disclosed in the Proposal, no officer or employee of the Proposer is directly or indirectly a party to or in any other manner interested financially or otherwise in this RFP.